Aurecima logo

 • Use clear expense categories

-Grouping expenses properly makes your records easier to understand and maintain.
+Grouping expenses properly makes the records easier to understand and easier to total before each update.

 Supporting details

-Your working records are stronger when the supporting details are easy to trace.
+Working records are much stronger when the supporting detail is easy to trace later.

 • Keep receipts, invoices, or other supporting evidence where relevant